slibonati/solarvillage-new-order-permitting/readme.md

 in the solarvillage-web project defines mock data to drive process scenarios.

 Freddy Kreuger's electrical permit is denied, but structural permit is approved.
 Hannibal Lecter's electrical permit is approved, but structural permit is denied.
-Hannibal Lecter's electrical permit is approved, but structural permit is denied.
 Jason Voorhees' electrical and structural permits are approved.
 Michael Meyers's permits are initially in progress, but 3 subsequent requests for status will flip the status to approved.
 Any other input will produce random statuses for permit requests.